California Civil Compromise

 The civil compromise must be properly filed with the court and the victim must have been fully reimbursed.
 Many times the judge in criminal court will ask the victim to testify that they he/she has dropped any charges, or does not wish to pursue any additional charges.
 If the victim cannot be present in court, the judge may ask for a signed declaration stating the same information.
 If it is a first time offense for the person charged with the crime, and there are no pending charges of any other kind, the judge will likely dismiss the charges.

-Only experienced and knowledgeable criminal defense attorneys, such as those at Hoffman & Associates, understand when and how to use civil compromise.
+Only experienced and knowledgeable Los Angeles Criminal Defense attorneys, such as those at Hoffman & Associates, understand when and how to use civil compromise.
 We have over 30 years of experience in courtrooms in California and are happy to explain civil compromise in more detail at a consultation.
 If you, or someone you know, are facing misdemeanor criminal charges, contact us today and let our defense lawyers fight for your rights.